dpakakpo4/boboboe/README.md

 ## Getting Started

-    1.First page display corona tracking for personal country 2.Second page display a page page for searching other countries info
+    1.First page display global data about corona virus 2.Onto the top , a slider of all countries

+### Next
+    1. Abitility to perform a tap on a any country
+    2. Fetch informations about any country
+    3. Improve the ui